12 Best Ski Resorts in Minnesota, 2024/25

 Written by Michael Law

 Many of the ski hills offer free skiing to children in the 4th grade as part of the 4th Grade Passport program.
-Preregistration is required, and the cost is $34.95.
-Passes are available until February 2024.
+Preregistration is required.
+Some resorts offer unlimited skiing on this pass, others limit the number of days.

 For all the details on where to find great skiing, see our list of the best ski resorts in Minnesota.